websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/understanding-object-integrations/permissions-framework-integration.md

 ## Resource Permissions

 Resource permissions grant specific abilities related to application resources.
-Some of these permissions grant the ability to perform [operations on database entities](#actions-on-database-entities) (i.e., model resources).
-Others grant the ability to perform [resource-related operations](#resource-related-actions) in an application context (e.g., the ability to create a new resource entity).
+Some of these permissions grant permission to perform [operations on database entities](#actions-on-database-entities) (i.e., model resources).
+Others grant permission to perform [resource-related operations](#resource-related-actions) in an application context (e.g., create a new resource entity).

 Each Object also has the following resource permissions.